ms/buildtogether.tech/src/methods.md

 for people from under-represented groups [% b Ford2016 May2019 %].
 Unfortunately, in-person workplaces are often no better: many are filled with small signs that make many people feel out of place [% b Cheryan2009 %].
-<a section="fairness"/> takes a closer look at these issues.
+[% x fairness %] takes a closer look at these issues.

 > ### A cautionary tale
 >